Installing a roof rack is simple–the most essential steps are to install the fit kit, attach the foot packs, and add the crowbars.

 If that information isn't in the manual, contact the manufacturer directly.
 This also affords the opportunity to discuss the best options for carrying items on the roof for your car’s make and model.

 Step 2: Consider your cargo.
-A car rack or carrier will do you little good if you need to tote a kayak, and it is only designed to accommodate small, light loads.
+A car rack or carrier will do you little good if you need to tote a kayak and it's only designed to accommodate small, light loads.

 Decide what things you will need to transport on your car’s roof, and be sure to look only at carrier options that are appropriate to the needed tasks.